-Domiciliary child day care - A child care business located in the caregiver's home in which four, five or six children who are not related to the caregiver receive child care for a period not to exceed 24 consecutive hours at any one time.
+Domiciliary child day care - A childcare business located in the caregiver's home in which four, five or six children who are not related to the caregiver receive child care for a period not to exceed 24 consecutive hours at any one time.

-Domiciliary adult care home - A single-family dwelling licensed by the York County Area Agency on Aging and conducted in accordance with Commonwealth regulations in which a supervised living arrangement in a homelike setting for a period exceeding 24 consecutive hours is provided to no more than three clients who are not relatives of the operator and who need supervised, protective living arrangements but not skilled nursing care or hospital care.
 Nursing care facility - An institution or facility other than a residence that provides either skilled or intermediate long term nursing care to residents, who are unrelated to the nursing home administrator for a period exceeding 24 consecutive hours The facility must be licensed by the appropriate state agency and conducted in accordance with federal and state regulations.